elibroftw/blog.elijahlopez.ca/content/posts/react-tips.md

 ## Adding a Minimum Loading Delay

 This isn't a straight forward task as it assumes use of an async management library.
 That's why I made an article for it: [React: How to Add Minimum Loading Delay](/posts/react-how-to-add-minimum-loading-delay)

+## Alternative to Spread Operator

+In React, you can use [Mutative](https://mutative.js.org/docs/getting-started/mutative-with-react#api) instead of Immer.
+For appending to Arrays, you can use .concat instead of the spread operator.